ObolNetwork/helm-charts/charts/charon-relay/README.md

 | updateStrategy | string | `"RollingUpdate"` | Allows you to configure and disable automated rolling updates for containers, labels, resource request/limits, and annotations for the Pods in a StatefulSet. |

 # Prerequisites
-- An operational Kubernetes GKE cluster with these add-ons, nginx-ingress, external-dns, and cert-manager
+- An operational Kubernetes GKE cluster with these add-ons, nginx-ingress, external-dns, and cert-manager with let'sEncrypt issuer
 - A valid public domain name (i.e obol.tech)

 # Deployment Architecture